cwinpy/cwinpy/docs/plotting.rst

 Reverse triangle plot
 ^^^^^^^^^^^^^^^^^^^^^

-Another style of corner plot, with the 1D marginal distributions shown below the 2D joint plot, is a "reverse triangle" plot, which can be generated with, e.g.,:
+Another style of corner plot, with the 1D marginal distributions shown below the 2D joint posterior plot, is a "reverse triangle" plot, which can be generated with, e.g.,:

 .. code-block:: python